Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: Introduction

-Adaptive learning rate methods such as AdaGrad (\cite{duchi:11}), RMSProp (\cite{hinton:12}) and Adam (\cite{kingma:15}) have been successfully applied to neural network models due to their fast training speed.
-Since the appearance of Adam, a large number of variants of Adam-type optimizers have been proposed to address the theoretical and practical challenges of Adam.
-For example, \cite{reddi:19} provided a simple example that demonstrates the non-convergence issue of Adam and proposed a simple modification, called AMSGrad, to solve this problem. \cite{chen:19} discussed the convergence of Adam-type optimizers in a nonconvex setting.
-RAdam to rectify the variance of adaptive learning rate has been proposed in \cite{liu:20}. \cite{wilson:17} revealed that the generalization ability of adaptive learning rate methods is worse than a global learning method like SGD.
-AdaBound of \cite{luo:19} attempts to overcome the drawback by employing dynamic bounds on learning rates.
-Recently, AdaBelief (\cite{juntang:20}) and AdamP (\cite{heo:21}) demonstrated their fast convergence and good generalization via extensive experiments.
-Nevertheless, the convergence analysis of these (and other) adaptive learning rate methods is still restrictive since it is only guaranteed to converge to a stationary point (which can be a local minimum or a saddle point) under strong assumptions.
-Namely, the stochastic gradient is globally Lipschitz continuous and bounded.
-Note though that none of these two assumptions hold true in a typical optimization problem involving neural networks.
+Since the appearance of Adam, a large number of variants of Adam-type optimizers have been proposed to address the theoretical and practical challenges of Adam by suggesting a new preconditioner, $V_n$ in \eqref{eq:rule-adam}, to scale the stochastic gradient.
+For example, \citet{reddi:19} provided a simple example that demonstrates the non-convergence issue of Adam and proposed a simple modification, called AMSGrad, to solve the problem. \citet{chen:19} discussed the convergence of Adam-type optimizers in a nonconvex setting.
+RAdam to rectify the variance of adaptive learning rate has been proposed in \citet{liu:20}. \citet{wilson:17} revealed that the generalization ability of adaptive learning rate methods is worse than a global learning method like SGD.
+AdaBound of \citet{luo:19} attempts to overcome the drawback by employing dynamic bounds on learning rates.
+Recently, AdaBelief (\citealt{juntang:20}) and AdamP (\citealt{heo:21}) demonstrated their fast convergence and good generalization via extensive experiments.
+Nevertheless, these (and other) adaptive learning rate methods have an obvious theoretical drawback as they are only guaranteed to converge to a stationary point, which can be a local minimum or even a saddle point in nonconvex settings.
+In addition, the theoretical results require strong assumptions such as the global Lipschitz continuity and boundedness conditions on the stochastic gradient.
+One should note that none of these two assumptions hold true in a typical optimization problem involving neural networks.
 This is particularly evident in complex neural network architectures.